kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/custom-operator/dynamic-fluentbit-config.md

 ### Workflow for the User

 To configure Fluent Bit, the user must create a new CR regarding to the CRD of this operator.
-Then, `kubebuilder` will notice the new or changed CR, and will create or update a ConfigMap for Fluent Bit.
+Then, this operator will notice the new or changed CR, and will create or update a ConfigMap for Fluent Bit.
 Before the ConfigMap is applied, the operator uses the `dry-run` feature of Fluent Bit to validate the new configuration.
 If the check was successful, the new ConfigMap is applied and Fluent Bit is restarted.